reid23/yet-another-pompfen-store/README.md

 Within the bounds of these constraints, I seek to optimize for weight[^2] and aesthetics.

-## More Info

-See [order.md](docs/order.md) for information on ordering and poke around the configuration options & prices at [reid.xz.ax/yaps](reid.xz.ax/yaps) (looks better on a computer than on mobile).

-See [code.md](docs/code.md) for information on this codebase and how to work with it.

-See [build-your-own.md](docs/build-your-own.md) for how to build these yourself!

----

 [^1]: I am aware that this is not very well suited for hardware projects (I'm not sure if there even is a good license for OpenSCAD projects).
 But it captures the spirit of what I'm trying to do, and I hope that the details never become relevant anyway.
 Please be nice and share your work.